-Each local authority is required by Section 9 of the Local Government Finance Act 2012 (the Act) to produce a Council Tax Support Scheme.
-The Scheme must be designed to support low income, working age households pay their Council Tax.
+Each local authority is required by Section 9 of the Local Government Finance Act 2012 (the Act) to produce its own Council Tax Support scheme to reduce the liability of working age applicants whom it considers to be in financial need.

-This document summarises the proposed Council Tax Support Scheme 2019 (2019 scheme) which the Council has produced in accordance with Schedule 4 of the Act.
+This document summarises the proposed Council Tax Support Scheme (2023 scheme) from April 2023 which the Council has produced in accordance with of Schedule 4 of the Act.

-The proposed 2019 scheme has due regard to the Department for Communities and Local Government's policy intentions and unequivocally protects pensioners.
+The Council adopted its own local scheme which has due regard to the Department for Levelling Up, Housing and Communities' policy intentions and unequivocally protects pensioners.

-Havering's Council Tax Support Scheme has been interpreted and applied in accordance with the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 which set out what must be included in the scheme.
+Havering's Council Tax Support scheme has been interpreted and applied in accordance with the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 which set out what must be included in the scheme.

-Summary of Council Tax Support Scheme changes from April 2019
+Summary of Council Tax Support Scheme from April 2023

-The 2019 scheme will adopt the existing Council Tax Support Scheme as summarised in this document subject to the following amendments:
+The 2023/24 scheme will adopt the existing Council Tax Support scheme in place at 31 March 2023 including the following amendments in place since 1 April 2019:

-- Set the maximum Council Tax Support to 75% of the Council Tax due for working age claimants who are not considered disabled (currently 85% for all working age claimants).
-This means that every working age household that is not considered disabled would have to pay a minimum charge of 25% towards their council tax bill. - Set the maximum Council Tax Support to 80% of the council tax due for working age claimants who are considered disabled (currently 85% for all working age claimants).
-This means that every working age household that is considered disabled would have to pay a minimum charge of 20% towards their Council Tax Bill
+- 1. The maximum Council Tax Support is 75% of the Council Tax due for working age claimants who are not considered disabled.
+This means that every working age household that is not considered disabled will continue to pay a minimum charge of 25% towards their Council Tax bill. - 2.
+The maximum Council Tax Support is 80% of the Council Tax due for working age claimants who are considered disabled.
+This means that every working age household that is considered disabled continues to pay a minimum charge of 20% towards their Council Tax Bill